lucaskienast/iygo/README.md

 - User DB and API
 - Deck DB and API
 - Avatar DB and API
+- Authentication

 In progress:
-- Service files
-- Refactoring
+- Login/Register UI

 To come:
 - Deck builder (client)